Anushkx29/Travel/README.md

 # Travel-Tourism
 This web application allows users to explore destinations, view detailed tour information, discover nearby stays, and plan their perfect trip—all in one place.

-📥 Dataset & Images

 Due to size limitations, dataset and images are not included in this repository.

 👉 Download from here:
+📥 Dataset & Images:-

 Dataset: https://drive.google.com/file/d/1Z8zFXOIxjf9Ws5t7IJqqIUw4vOyEfTow/view?usp=sharing